-Short Selling: Extremely difficult and onerous short selling practices exist.
+Short Selling: Short selling is allowed but it is not an established market practice due to high transaction costs.
 More time is needed to assess the impact of the new operational framework under the CSDR license.

 5.2.4 Hungary